n-zeplo/product-practice-handbook-2018/README.md

-# ThoughtWorks Product Innovation Handbook 2018
+# Product Innovation Handbook 2018

 > The locus of corporate innovations has been product development.
 But in times of rapid and unpredictable change, the creation of individual products becomes less important than the creation of a general organizational aptitude for innovation. -- John Seely Brown